-The amount of compensation you can claim for a broken shin can only be assessed by your solicitor once a proper medical diagnosis and report from an independent orthopaedic consultant has been prepared.
+The amount of compensation you can claim for a broken shin can only be calculated by your solicitor once certain information has been obtained.

-The medical report will be based on a careful examination of your medical notes (both GP and hospital notes), any scans or x rays together with a physical examination and interview with you in person.
+The medical report will be based on a careful examination of your medical notes (both GP and hospital notes), any scans or x-rays together with a physical examination and interview with you in person.

 The medical expert will then be able to set out exactly the type of broken shin you have, the symptoms you have suffered to date and what the future holds for your recovery together with any long term effect you may have and any disabilities.

 Cases decided by the courts for similar shinbone injuries

 Your lawyer will compare your injuries to cases decided by the courts in the past to see what awards for compensation were made, which is adjusted in accordance with inflation.

 Examples of broken shinbone compensation amounts

 Examples of various broken shin bones and how much compensation your settlement might be worth for pain and suffering if your claim concludes in 2023, include:

 Simple fracture average claim payouts

 A simple fracture of the shin with possible bruising and cuts with a complete recovery – you could expect settlement amounts of between £7,000 to £9,000.